itoshkov/itoshkov.github.io/git-tutorial.md

 their home in Madagascar, so we agree to work remotely.

 For starters let's send them a full copy of the repository: the content of the `.repo` directory.
-They will be developing account support for ProjectX (log-in and profile management), while we're working on the highly requested improve-memefication feature.
+Let's say they will be working on account support for ProjectX (log-in and profile management), while we're working on the highly requested improve-memefication feature.

-Next Let's create a new branch in our repo, starting from where `main` is pointing to and add a new commit there with our initial memefication support.
+Next let's create a new branch in our repo, starting from where `main` is pointing to and add a new commit there with our initial memefication support.

 ```